Listen to this article

 This is the traditional style of maintenance that is typically used in mills.
-What often occurs with this type of maintenance is that production has to stop and this generates losses, both in terms of lost time and a reduction in olive oil quality.
+What often occurs with this type of maintenance is that olive oil production has to stop and this generates losses, both in terms of lost time and a reduction in olive oil quality.

 Production cannot resume until the affected parts are totally fixed and the cause has been eliminated.
-It is highly advisable to reduce as much as possible these occurences as they can greatly affect results.
+It is highly advisable to reduce as much as possible these occurrence as they can greatly affect results.

 Corrective maintenance should be carried out by mid-level trained personnel on the less complex machinery.
 For the more complicated machinery trained specialists from the manufacturer will be necessary.

 It is often a matter of replacing small broken parts that do not affect the whole machine.
 Adaptations and improvements in the machinery both before and after the harvest are good examples of corrective maintenance.

 This kind of maintenance is more complex and technical.
 It is a set of tasks that relate a physical or chemical variable with the condition of the machine, and aims to predict when a given machine or piece of equipment will break down.

 To do this requires a very good understanding of the equipment, the techniques of analysis, and above all having the tools necessary to do the job.